Topological consistency via kernel estimation: Statistical model and main results

-The kernel functions $K(x)$ we consider satisfy the following conditions (C1): \begin{enumerate} \item The support of the kernel function is contained within the unit ball of radius $1$, i.e. $\supp(K) \subset B_1(0)$; \item The kernel function has a maximum at the origin, with $K(0) = 1$, and $\forall x: K(x) \in [0,1]$; \item The kernel function is smooth within the unit ball, and
+The kernel functions $K(x)$ we consider satisfy the following conditions (C1): \begin{enumerate} \item The support of the kernel function is contained within the unit ball of radius $1$, that is, $\supp(K) \subset B_1(0)$. \item The kernel function has a maximum at the origin, with $K(0) = 1$, and $\forall x: K(x) \in[0,1]$. \item The kernel function is smooth within the unit ball, and

 \end{enumerate}